VectoBot3/MileageMaster/README.md

 	-	In the header, click the theme toggle switch to switch between light and dark modes.
 The app remembers your preferences.
 11.	**Help/Tutorial:**
 	-	For a quick refresher or guidance, click the "Help / Tutorial" button in the footer.
 This re-opens the first-use tutorial.
+12.	**FAQ & Tips:**
+	-	For common questions and helpful tips, please visit our [FAQ & Tips page](faq-tips.html) or click on the "FAQ & Tips" button at the bottom of the main page.

 ## Contribution & Feedback:
 MileageMaster is an open-source project built with passion and community collaboration.
 Insights, bug reports, and feature suggestions are welcome!
 Please open an issue on the GitHub repository or email me directly at **yeghikianaren@gmail.com**.
 I'm always looking forward to improving the app based on your needs!